cjsmeele/nietmachine/README.md

 Moniek is a utility that periodically prints CPU and memory usage statistics, and battery / adapter status to standard output.

+### Batman

+Batman watches over your battery levels and will shout at you when it's getting too low.

 ### Treintje

 Treintje listens for bspwm `node_manage` events and automatically sets